ankeetmaini/food-express/README.md

 In this tutorial we'll create an awesome app to track realtime location of our friends!

 ## Step 0: Setting up our app
-- Start of by creating our `index.html` with this code snippet.
+- Start of by creating an `index.html` with this code snippet.
-- Our humble [`index.html`](https://link.to.github) doesn't do much except including a `meta` tag in the `head` section so that our app looks crisp and works great in mobile browsers as well and includes a JavaScript file in `src` directory.
+- Our humble [`index.html`](https://github.com/ankeetmaini/track-friends/blob/master/index.html) doesn't do much except including a `meta` tag in the `head` section so that our app looks crisp and works great in mobile browsers as well.

 ```html
 <!DOCTYPE html>